rajsite/awesome-webvis/README.md

 Crazy experiments that try to push WebVIs to their limits 🧪.

-- [WebVINode](https://github.com/rajsite/webvi-experiments/tree/main/WebVINode) - Create Node.js server and desktop applications from WebVIs.
+- [WebVI Experiments](https://github.com/rajsite/webvi-experiments#webvi-experiments) - Playground with lots of examples and experiments using the JSLI with G Web.
+[Demo](https://github.com/rajsite/webvi-experiments/tree/gh-pages#webvi-experiments).

 ## Non-English Resources